TransformingMusicology/libaudioDB-haskell/README.md

 ## Running the "tests"

-The `AudioDB.cabal` file includes three executable targets:
+The `audioDB.cabal` file includes three executable targets:
 `api-test`, `audiodb-test`, and `tests`.
 The `api-test` is a simple couple of functions which demonstrate (rather than rigorously *test*) some of the functions from the (non-exported) `AudioDB.API`